department-of-veterans-affairs/lighthouse-charon/README.md

     apiKey: ABC123,
     verificationKey: XYZ987,
   }
-  target: { ...........................
+  target: { ................................
 One of forPatient or include must be specified.
 You may specify both.
-    forPatient: 1234567890V123456,  ...
+    forPatient: 1234567890V123456,  ........
 Determine appropriate VistA instances for the patient
-    include: [ name, name, ... ],  ....
-Include this VistA.
+    include: [ name, coordinates, ... ],  ..
+(Optional) Include these VistA instances by name and/or coordinates.
-    exclude: [ name, name, ... ]  .....
-(Optional) Excude this VistA.
+    exclude: [ name, name, ... ]  ..........
+(Optional) Excude these VistA instances.
   }
   rpc: {
     name: SOME RPC NAME
     context: SOME CONTEXT
-    parameters: [   ...................
+    parameters: [   ........................
 Optional list of string, reference, or array type parameters { string: value },
       { ref: reference },
       { array: [ value, value, ... ] },